Alex Tremulis: Later career

 In 1957, as a Ford employee, Tremulis was assigned the task of designing the car that "he believed we would be driving in the year 2000".
-Tremulis drew up plans and made a clay model of the Ford X-2000, a concept that would later be brought to life in the form of a working prototype in 1999 by UK customiser Andy Saunders, who showed it at car shows in 1999 and 2000.
-Tremulis also designed the 1962 Ford Seattle-ite XXI concept car for the Seattle World's Fair.
+Tremulis drew up plans and made a clay model of the Ford X-2000, a concept that would later be brought to life as a working prototype in 1999 by UK customizer Andy Saunders, who showed it at car shows in 1999 and 2000.
+Tremulis designed the 1962 Ford Seattle-ite XXI concept car for the Seattle World's Fair.

-Tremulis left Ford in 1963 to found his own consulting firm in Ann Arbor, Michigan.
-Among Tremulis' last designs were the 1978 to 1987 Subaru BRAT.
+Tremulis left Ford in 1963 to establish his consulting firm in Ann Arbor, Michigan.
+Among Tremulis' last designs was the 1978 Subaru BRAT.

-Tremulis served as a consultant for the 1988 film Tucker: The Man and His Dream in which he was played by Elias Koteas.
-He was also a frequent contributor to "Road & Track" magazine.
+Tremulis was a consultant for the 1988 film Tucker: The Man and His Dream, in which Elias Koteas portrayed him.
+Tremulis was also a frequent contributor to Road & Track magazine.

 Death

 Tremulis died on December 29, 1991.
 He was buried at Ivy Lawn Memorial Park in Ventura, California.